-Governor of California signs law that severely restricts the use of mobile phones by drivers
+Governor of California signs law that severely restricts the use of mobile phones by drivers28

 If you live in California, and you are going to drive your car, you might as well leave your phone home.
 A new law was signed into power by Linda Ronstadt's ex-boyfriend, Governor Jerry Brown, that seriously restricts how a driver can use a smartphone while behind the wheel.
 Assembly Bill 1785 prevents drivers from "holding and operating" a mobile device while driving.